mikeogezi/cbt-practice/README.md

 ![](./assets/cbt-practice-logo.jpg)

 # CBT Practice
 CBT Practice helps undergraduate students of the University of Jos practice for their computer-based examinations.
-This repository houses the android app.
+This repository houses the *Android* app.
 Asscoiated repositories are as follows:
-* The repository housing the web application can be found [here](https://github.com/okibeogezi/cbt-practice-web).
+* The [CBT Practice Webapp] [here](https://github.com/okibeogezi/cbt-practice-web).
 * The [CBT Practice Question Submitter](https://github.com/okibeogezi/cbt-practice-question-submitter)

 ## Get it here